Should I grow my business?

 Read more about your options when recruiting staff.

-If you are growing by buying another business, you may be legally responsible for the staff from the business you are buying.
+If you are growing through acquisitions, you may be legally responsible for the staff from the business you are buying.
 Read about the responsibilities to employees if you buy or sell a business.

 Scaling up your IT systems

-You will also need to think about your IT systems.
-You should consider whether you need to:
+You will also need to think about your IT systems and how to adjust them to handle expansion.
+For example, decide if you need to:

 - upgrade your accounts, stock control and customer relationship management systems